 Senedd election 2026

-↓ When will the 2026 Senedd election be held?
+↓ When was the last Senedd election?

 Voting information